Natural Alternative Therapies

 If you want to supercharge your RLS home treatment, try an infrared heating pad.

-This study has found that you only 3 weekly 30-minute treatments with infrared therapy to significantly reduce RLS Symptoms.
+This study has found that you only need 3 weekly 30-minute treatments with infrared therapy to significantly reduce RLS Symptoms.

 And: